Best lightweight walking shoes for women - December 2019

 And finally, lightweight walking shoes incorporate upper materials that are soft and breathable.
 The use of these components ensures that the inside is aerated, but still supported and protected from outside elements.

-What to look for in lightweight walking shoes
+What to look for in men's and women's lightweight walking shoes

 Various materials used in lightweight walking shoes include mesh, jersey, neoprene, and knitted fabric.
 These textiles do not weigh much, allow the foot to move and expand naturally, and keep the inside well-ventilated.